shiaoyi/picnicday/README.md

 # picnicday
 This is an eating-food Game made by Unity.
-Because the memory is not enough, i offer an link below the Game screen to demo.
+##### Because the WebGL memory is not enough, i offer an link below the Game screen to demo.